-- 1. Create GUI to present a set of choices for a user to select stationary products and display the price of Product after selection from the list. - 2.
-Create GUI to demonstrate typical Editable Table which describing Employee for a software company. - 3.
+- 1. Create GUI to present a set of choices for a user to select stationary products and display the price of Product after selection from the list. - Create GUI to demonstrate typical Editable Table which describes an Employee for a Software Company. - 3.
 Create GUI to demonstrate swing components using student registration form. - 4.
 Create a Remote Object for simple arithmetic operators.
-Use AWT/SWING to create user interface. - 5.
-Write an RMI application using call back mechanism - 6.
-Develop Servlet Question-Answer Application using HttpServletRequest and HttpServletRequest interfaces. - 7.
-Develop Servlet application to accept HTNO of a student from client and display the memorandum of marks from the server - 8.
+Use AWT / SWING to create user interface. - 5.
+Write an RMI application using call back mechanism. - 6.
+Develop Servlet Question-Answer Application using HttpServlet Request and HttpServlet Response interfaces. - 7.
+Develop a Servlet application to accept HTNo.
+Of a student from client and display the memorandum of marks from the server. - 8.
 JSP Programs - a.
-Create a JSP page that prints temperature conversion (from Celsius to Fahrenheit) chart - b.
+Create a JSP page that prints temperature conversion (fromCelsiustoFahrenheit)chart - b.
 Create a JSP page to print current date and time - c.
 Create a JSP page to print number of times page is referred after the page is loaded. - 9.
-Write a simple JSP application to demonstrate the use of implicit object (at least 5). - 10.
+Write a simple JSP application to demonstrate the use of implicit object (atleast 5). - 10.
 Develop a Hibernate application to Store Feedback of Website Visitors in MySQL Database. - 11.
-Develop a JSP Application to accept Registration Details from the user and store database table. - 12.
+Develop the JSP application to accept Registration Details from the user and store in database table. - 12.
 Develop a JSP Application to Authenticate User Login as per the Registration Details.
 If Login Success then forward User to Index Page otherwise show Login failure Message. - 13.
 Develop a web Application to add items in the inventory using JSF. - 14.
 Write EJB applications using stateless session beans and state-full session beans. - 15.
 Develop a Room Reservation System Application using Entity Beans. - 16.
 Create Three-tire application using Servlets, JSP, EJB.

-Operating Systems Lab
+Paper - VI : Operating Systems Lab